ibexa/documentation-developer/docs/tutorials/generic_field_type/6_settings.md

 ---
-description: Learn how to add settings that format the Field value.
+description: Learn how to add settings that format the field value.
 ---

 # Step 6 - Implement Point 2D settings

-Implementing settings enables you to define the format for displaying the Field on the page.
+Implementing settings enables you to define the format for displaying the field on the page.
 To do so, create the `format` field where you're able to change the way coordinates for Point 2D are displayed.

 ## Define field type format